strikersix23/sdk-tools/README.md

 If you need other tools, please add the cmake script of the corresponding tool under build-tools/cmake

-you can use prebuilt ndk-r21 to compile, ndk from [termux-ndk](https://github.com/Lzhiyong/termux-ndk) or use termux's clang to compile, If you want to compile statically with termux, you need install ndk-multilib, pkg install ndk-multilib and add LDFLAGS="-static -fuse-ld=lld", lld compatibility is better and faster.
+you can use prebuilt ndk-r21 to compile, ndk from [termux-ndk](https://github.com/Lzhiyong/termux-ndk) or use termux's clang to compile, If you want to compile statically with termux's clang, you need install ndk-multilib, pkg install ndk-multilib and add LDFLAGS="-static -fuse-ld=lld", lld compatibility is better and faster.